isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Prior to Kea 1.7.8, to recover from the terminated state, the administrator had to shut down both servers and then restart both of them.
+   Prior to Kea 1.7.8, the administrator had to shut down both servers and then restart both of them to recover from the terminated state.
    Since Kea 1.7.8, it is possible to restart the servers one at a time, in sequence.
 The clocks must be in sync before restarting the servers.